ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

   ```

 `ro-crate-preview.html` SHOULD:
-*   Contain a human-readable summary of information as the _RO-Crate JSON-LD_, with the exception that files which have no description, author or similar metadata MAY not be listed in the website.
+*   Contain a human-readable summary of information from the _RO-Crate JSON-LD_, with the exception that files which have no description, author or similar metadata MAY not be listed in the website.
 *   Display at least the metadata relating to the _Root Data Enity_ as static HTML without the need for JavaScript being enabled.
 It MAY contain extra features enabled by JavaScript.
 *   When a _Data Entity_ or _Context Entity_ is referenced by its ID:
   *   If it has a [name](http://schema.org/name) property, provide a link to its HTML version.